tic0uk/devopsapprentice.com/_pages/40_about.markdown

 but as I progressed deeper into hands-on tech, I found there were all sorts of things that I didn't know about.
 I realised that if I wanted to step things up to the next level, it was time to begin putting in my own study out of work hours.
-If you want to find out more about the ones I've taken so far (along with my reasons for why I chose them), I've written a page about <a href="/mycertifications">my certifications.</a>
+If you want to find out more about the ones that I've taken so far (along with my reasons for why I chose them), I've written a page about <a href="/mycertifications">my certifications.</a>
 <br><br>
 To get as much hands-on experience as possible, I've built a